 The Tech Behind The Scenes

 Oftentimes, behind the rollout of consumer-facing customer service experiences, are startups that provide the tech which enables it.
-Below are a few key startups who also improved the customer experience in 2020.
+Below are a few key tech companies who also improved the customer experience in 2020.

 Toonimo uses interactive guidance with voice and visual cues, making it easy for seniors to follow along and use digital interfaces.
 In an interview with Toonimo CEO Dan Kotlicki, he told us: “Prior to 2020, digitization was a goal that many enterprises had to make their services more accessible, but it was always seen as an alternative to meeting in person.
 Now there is no alternative - people are not willing to go outside of their houses for services like the post office and bank - if they are open at all.
 When it comes to seniors, either grandkids run these errands for them, or they must rely on a better user experience online.
 That’s where we come in.”